-Executive Director David Jones works with the Board and Artistic Director to develop Ragazzi’s programs, to develop and implement the annual budget, manage office staff, write grant proposals and reports, oversee facilities, oversee the scholarship program, and to assist Board committees.
-He has over 20 years of experience with Ragazzi in a variety of rolls.
+Mr. Kent Jue will assume the role of Executive Director in August, 2018.
+He will work with the Board and Artistic Director to develop Ragazzi’s programs, to develop and implement the annual budget, manage office staff, write grant proposals and reports, oversee facilities, oversee the scholarship program, and to assist Board committees.

-David began his association with Ragazzi in 1997 as a parent.
+David Jones began his association with Ragazzi in 1997 as a parent and retired as Executive Director in June, 2018.
+He is now on special assignment for Ragazzi.
 A member of the Board of Directors from 1998 until 2010, he served as treasurer and then as Board President for three years.
 In 2007 and again in 2010, he served as Ragazzi’s Interim Executive Director, finally coming to the understanding that the organization would be best served by a permanent ED intimately acquainted with all its programs.
 A life-long singer, he earned his BS and MS from Stanford University, worked as a geophysicist in government and industry and as a teacher of geology, biology and botany.
 David brings a wealth of music, education and non-profit experience as a three-time PTA president, Chair of Development for the Friends of the Stanford String Quartet and later the Ives Quartet, Treasurer of Schola Cantorum, and as Board Secretary of Music in the Schools.
 David’s son, a Ragazzi boy for 10 years, not only enjoyed amazing opportunities and successes as a Ragazzi singer, he was accepted to his first-choice college in no small measure due to his Ragazzi experience.

 Stefanie Wilen, Communications, recruitment & Fundraising